Luyu-star/Building-site-selection-and-protection/README.md

 ### 3. Configuration Steps (for Building Site Selection)

 - Add base maps and elevation data layers to the project.
-- Configure spatial analysis toolbox for site selection:
+- Configure spatial analysis toolbox for site selection.

 ##  📌Data Overview